Exercise Equipment Financing

 Who is eligible for 8fig exercise equipment financing

 With lenient requirements and a simple application process, a lot of eCommerce businesses are eligible for exercise equipment financing.
-All we require is 12 months of business history and $100,000 or more in yearly sales, with at least $8,000 in revenue per month for the last three months.
-If you have 6 months of selling history and an average of $21,000 or more in monthly revenue, you’re also eligible for funding from 8fig.
+All we require is 12 months of business history and $100,000 or more in yearly sales, with an average of $8,000 in revenue per month for the last three months.
 With numbers like that, you can count on 8fig funding to boost your budget and help you grow faster.

 How to apply for 8fig financing